-- To ensure that all staff in their school read at least Part 1 of Keeping Children Safe in Education (September 2016) - To ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part 1 of Keeping Children Safe in Education (September 2016) - To ensure compliance with statutory safeguarding and child protection requirements - To ensure there is an effective and statutory compliant Safeguarding and Child Protection Policy in place, that is consistent with London Safeguarding Children's Board (LCSCB) requirements and is reviewed at least annually - To ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare - To ensure that safer recruitment procedures are followed and that all appropriate checks are carried out on all staff, including those working in a management role as well as those with QTS - To ensure that each school has a Designated Safeguarding Lead who is a member of the Senior Leadership Team and has undergone regular inter-agency training at least every two years - To provide sufficient resources to enable appropriate training to be given to the Head, the DSL and other staff at regular intervals, including annual safeguarding updates - To ensure that the school has procedures for dealing with allegations of abuse against members of staff that comply with the LSCB - To utilise the experiences and expertise of staff when shaping safeguarding policies and give opportunities for staff members to contribute and shape safeguarding arrangements and child protection procedures - To ensure IT systems have filters installed to guard against the risk of any inappropriate internet activity, whilst not over-blocking which may place unreasonable restrictions on what children can be taught.
+- To ensure that all staff in their school read at least Part 1 of Keeping Children Safe in Education (September 2018) - To ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part 1 of Keeping Children Safe in Education (September 2018) - To ensure compliance with statutory safeguarding and child protection requirements - To ensure there is an effective and statutory compliant Safeguarding and Child Protection Policy in place, that is consistent with London Safeguarding Children's Board (LSCB) requirements and is reviewed at least annually - To ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare - To ensure that the procedures are in place for the school's information systems to have at least two emergency contact numbers for each child in case of emergencies and in case there are welfare concerns at home - To ensure that safer recruitment procedures are followed and that all appropriate checks are carried out on all staff, including those working in a management role as well as those with QTS

+- To ensure that each school has a Designated Safeguarding Lead who is a member of the Senior Leadership Team, is sufficiently independent of the Principals and has undergone regular inter-agency training at least every two years - To provide sufficient resources to enable appropriate training to be given to the Head, the DSL and other staff at regular intervals, including annual safeguarding updates - To ensure that the school has procedures for dealing with allegations of abuse against members of staff that comply with the LSCB - To utilise the experiences and expertise of staff when shaping safeguarding policies and give opportunities for staff members to contribute and shape safeguarding arrangements and child protection procedures - To ensure IT systems have filters installed to guard against the risk of any inappropriate internet activity, whilst not over-blocking which may place unreasonable restrictions on what children can be taught. - To have policies and procedures in place about children accessing the internet on their phones while in school.
+(See Online Safety Policy).